-- For those engagements, if any, for which a quality control review is required by law or regulation or for which the firm has determined that an engagement quality control review is required: - (a) The engagement partner shall take responsibility for discussing significant matters arising during the engagement with the engagement quality control reviewer, and not date the assurance report until completion of that review; and - (b) The engagement quality control reviewer shall perform an objective evaluation of the significant judgements made by the engagement team, and the conclusions reached in formulating the assurance report.
-This evaluation shall involve:
+- 36. For those engagements, if any, for which a quality control review is required by law or regulation or for which the firm has determined that an engagement quality control review is required: - (a) The lead assurance practitioner shall take responsibility for discussing significant matters arising during the engagement with the engagement quality control reviewer, and not date the assurance report until completion of that review; and

-(Ref: Para.
-A75) - (i) Discussion of significant matters with the engagement partner; - (ii) Review of the subject matter information and the proposed assurance report; - (iii) Review of selected engagement documentation relating to the significant judgmentjudgements the engagement team made and the conclusions it reached; and - (iv) Evaluation of the conclusions reached in formulating the assurance report and consideration of whether the proposed assurance report is appropriate.
+- (b) The engagement quality control reviewer shall perform an objective evaluation of the significant judgements made by the engagement team, and the conclusions reached in formulating the assurance report.
+This evaluation shall involve: (Ref: Para.
+A75) - (i) Discussion of significant matters with the lead assurance practitioner; - (ii) Review of the subject matter information and the proposed assurance report; - (iii) Review of selected engagement documentation relating to the significant judgements the engagement team made and the conclusions it reached; and - (iv) Evaluation of the conclusions reached in formulating the assurance report and consideration of whether the proposed assurance report is appropriate.

-Professional Skepticism Scepticism, Professional Judgment Judgement, and Assurance Skills and Techniques
+Professional Scepticism, Professional Judgement, and Assurance Skills and Techniques

-- 36.37.
-The assurance practitioner shall plan and perform an engagement with professional skepticismscepticism, recogniszing that circumstances may exist that cause the subject matter information to be materiality misstated.
+- 37. The assurance practitioner shall plan and perform an engagement with professional scepticism, recognising that circumstances may exist that cause the subject matter information to be materiality misstated.
 (Ref: Para.
-A76-A80) - 37.38.
-The assurance practitioner shall exercise professional judgmentjudgement in planning and performing an assurance engagement, including determining the nature, timing and extent of procedures.
+A76-A80) - 38.
+The assurance practitioner shall exercise professional judgement in planning and performing an assurance engagement, including determining the nature, timing and extent of procedures.
 (Ref: Para.
-A81-A85) - 38.39.
+A81-A85) - 39.
 The assurance practitioner shall apply assurance skills and techniques as part of an iterative, systematic engagement process.